 The source file is in the Intranet.
 Any change made to this page will be overwritten by the update from Intranet.

-Letter to parents regarding changes to WSD student transportation
+Letter to parents regarding Fall 2020 transportation.

 Winnipeg School Division will provide for transportation services where necessary and subject to WSD regulations, The Public Schools Act and Regulations thereto, and The Highway Traffic Act.
 The Transportation Supervisor (under the general direction of the Secretary Treasurer) is responsible for the implementation and operation of pupil transportation within Board Policy and these regulations.